+Access to telephones Phone, battery well charged

+Practice venues

+List of emergency phone numbers

+Change available to make phone calls from a pay phone

+Directions to access the Accurate directions to site (practice)

+site or the river (throughout run) Accurate directions to emergency access points

+Paddler information Personal profile forms

+Emergency contacts

+Medical profiles

+Personnel information The person in charge is identified

+The call person is identified

+Assistants (charge and call persons) are identified

+Note:

-Enicipency Action i iuii Officialist Access to telephones Phone, battery well charged Practice venues List of emergency phone numbers Change available to make phone calls from a pay phone Directions to access the site or the river (throughout run) Accurate directions to site (practice) Accurate directions to emergency access points Paddler information Personal profile forms Emergency contacts Medical profiles Personnel information The person in charge is identified The call person is identified Assistants (charge and call persons) are identified Note: The medical profile of each pade be accessible at all times and n should be up-to-date and be in the first-aid kit.
-Your first-aid kit must be checked regularly.
+The medical profile of each paddler should be up-to-date and be in the first-aid kit.
+Your first-aid kit must be accessible at all times and must be checked regularly.